casbitton/Resume/index.md

 At this time I focus on technology within the Wintel space, however the lines often blur these days based on business and client needs.
 I'm often found working directly with the Unix, Network and DBA teams as we all share a common goal in providing fantastic infrastructure and exceeding expectations.

-#### Clearance

-- WWCC
-- Baseline

 ---

 ### Senior Support Engineer
 #### [5G Networks](https://www.5gnetworks.com.au)
 ###### May 2018 – November 2020 - 2 yr 7 mos

-5G Networks is a licenced telecommunications carrier operating across Australia.
-Its mission is to be the partner of choice for unifying a seamless digital experience for their customers across data connectivity, cloud and data centre services, all underpinned by expert managed services.
+> 5G Networks is a licenced telecommunications carrier operating across Australia.
+Our mission is to be the partner of choice for unifying a seamless digital experience for our customers across data connectivity, cloud and data centre services, all underpinned by our expert managed services.

 Specialising in Windows support, I provide professional services to one of the largest credit unions in Australia.
 I also provide additional technical support to 5G Networks staff, teams and clients covering a vast range of technical platforms.